pratiksatapathy/RAFT-VERSIONED-FILE-STORE/README.md

 ### 1) Version file store

-A small but essential part of the project is the distributed version file server which can store and serv file on demand and supports concurrent access from multiple client.
+A small but essential part of the project is the distributed version file server which can store and serve file on demand and supports concurrent access from multiple client.
+Implementation involves log replication among five servers that can combinely tolerate failures until a majority of them are online.
 We describe the primary usage of the file store command interface below

 Usage